 Remember, the exact process can vary based on the NDA terms and local laws, so it’s always smart to consult a legal expert to ensure you’re on the right track.

-Best Practices For NDAs
+Best practices for NDAs

 Drafting and managing NDAs can be a little complex.
 In fact, 61% of private market professionals say negotiating NDAs takes time away from more strategic tasks, and the process becomes even more complicated when you are dealing with international clients and employees.